-Other expenses primarily consist of non-cash changes in the fair value of warrants issued in connection with our loan and security agreement, as well as the change in fair value of a derivative instrument issued in February 2018 in conjunction with the modification of our debt arrangement.
+For the year ended December 31, 2019, other income (expense), net consisted primarily of a research and development tax credit from our operations in the United Kingdom, as well as loss on extinguishment of debt incurred upon the prepayment of our 2016 Credit Facility.
+Additionally, other expenses include non-cash changes in the fair value of warrants issued in connection with our loan and security agreement, as well as the change in fair value of a derivative instrument issued in February 2018 in conjunction with the modification of our debt arrangement.